Komonu/komonu.github.io/_portfolio/project2.md

 ---
-title: Performance Optimization
+title: Sluggish Webapp
 subtitle:
-image: assets/img/portfolio/02-full.jpg
+image: assets/img/portfolio/02-oil.jpg
 alt: Keep Exploring

 caption:
-  title: Performance Optimization
+  title: Sluggish Webapp
   subtitle: Oil & Gas
-  thumbnail: assets/img/portfolio/02-thumbnail.jpg
+  thumbnail: assets/img/portfolio/02-oil.jpg
 ---

-Our client struggled with sluggish performance in their web application built on legacy systems.
-After our engagement, we conducted comprehensive optimizations at both the application layer, focusing on Django ORM, and the database layer using PostgreSQL.
-These enhancements resulted in a **9.5X speed increase**, significantly enhancing the overall user experience and customer satisfaction.
+Our client struggled with performance in their web application built on top of old systems.
+Due to this, their customers were complaining and some were even refusing to use the site.

+After our engagement, we successfully were able to decrease their website loading times by up to **9.5X**, significantly enhancing the overall user experience and increasing their customer happiness.

+**Speed Boost**: Multiple speed boosts, most notable is a **9.5X** increase which helped turn things around **Retain Customers**: Thanks to this, customers were no longer leaving the platform and were choosing to go with our clients software

 {:.list-inline}